Johnlon/spam-1/README.md

 - Uses microcode instructions, not "microcoded" instructions, ie each instruction is at microcode level and directly enables the necessary control lines.
  Therefore control logic is trivial so unlike some other systems there is not EEPROM for control decoding and there is no Instruction Register either.
 - Registers
-  - A and B general purpose registers - These are not symmetrical as "A" always comes first in arithmetic ie "A+B" and "A-B"
+  - A and B general purpose registers (GPR) - These are not symmetrical because "A" always comes first in arithmetic ie "=A+B" and "=A-B"
-  - Memory address register
+  - Memory Address Register (MAR)
-  - Program counter
+  - Program Counter (PC)
-  - Flags register - Zero,  Carry, Equals (ie A=B)
+  - Status (flags) register - Zero,  Carry, Equals (ie A=B)
-  - Display register
+  - Display register (also use for input?)
 - Instructions for load any register with any other register, jump and branch, addition and subtraction - there's a surprising lot you can do with this and even without complex microcoded instructions

 ![Block diagram](docs/blocks.png)